 A she-crow who nested in a tree near the pond saw the Bodhisatta’s beautiful eyes and wanted to eat them.
 She told her husband of her longing and schemed that their snake neighbor could kill the Bodhisatta, after which her husband would bring his eyes to her.

 Knowing crabs don’t eat snakes or crows, the snake asked why he seized them.
 He answered that the farmer was his friend, so the snake promised to suck the venom out of his leg and heal him.
 The crab let the snake go, and the farmer was revived.
 But the crab knew they would just try to kill him again later, so he crushed both of their heads.
-Seeing this, the she-crow flew away.
+Seeing this from afar, the she-crow flew away.
 The farmer and the crab went on as before, their friendship now even greater.

 In the Lifetime of the Buddha